datacenter/acitoolkit/docs/source/cableplan.rst

   >>>cp.export(cpFile)
   >>>cpFile.close()

-The cable plan will be written to the :file:`cableplan1.xml`.
+The cable plan will be written to the :file:`cableplan1.xml` file.

 Reading an existing cable plan xml file is equally easy.::